The Advantage Differences Between Interstate & Intrastate Trucking

-Over the past few years, household goods carriers and brokers in the United States have seen a surge of activity.
-This staticstic could be due to heightened awareness around cost-of-living or even implications from COVID.
+Over the past few years, household goods carriers and brokers in the United States have seen a surge in activity.
+This statistic could be due to heightened awareness around the cost of living or even the implications of COVID.
 Either way making sure items are getting where they need to go has never been more important!

 The total count of drivers and commercial driver's licenses (CDLs) has seen a significant shift from past publications.
 This helps ensure accuracy in motor carrier registrations.
 The Total Drivers in 2021 was 5,646,722 million.
-Their is still a shortage in the USA for driver which means more that 80,000 companies could start and you would still have work for them.
-Given that trucks move 72 percent of American freight it is a very important need for US economy.
+There is still a shortage in the USA for drivers which means more than 80,000 companies could start and you would still have work for them.
+Given that trucks move 72 percent of American freight it is a very important need for the US economy.

-What Are the Differences Between Interstate & Intrastate Commerce?
+What Are the Differences Between Interstate and Intrastate Commerce?

 Interstate commerce can also refer to moving goods somewhere in the same state.
 But this only applies if a truck passes through a different state.
 (Before returning to the base state.)
 These are important concepts to keep in mind when it comes to interstate vs intrastate.
 Trucking businesses must make accurate designations on their FMCSA/DOT forms.
 Otherwise, they risk receiving severe fines and penalties from the US government.
 Visit Starting a Trucking Company Package.